 - The bank will often ask what your anticipated turnover will be, how many transactions you expect to process each month, and if you have any borrowing requirements (overdraft facility, etc.)

 Proof of ID / Documents

 To prove your own identity, you will need to provide a copy of your passport and/or drivers licence.
 Other proofs include HMRC paperwork, original bank account statements, utility bills, etc.

 Online or Offline?

-Some business account providers (e.g. Cashplus or CardOneBanking) will allow you complete the application process entirely online.
+Some business account providers (e.g. Cashplus) will allow you complete the application process entirely online.
 Others (e.g. Barclays) will let you apply online, but ask you to visit a branch to complete the process.

 Read our guide to choosing a business bank account for advice on how to compare banking providers.